Regions Hospital

 Regions Hospital is a teaching hospital located in Saint Paul, Minnesota, United States.
-It is now part of HealthPartners.
+It has been a part of HealthPartners since 1993.
 The hospital is an ACS verified Level I Trauma Center for both children and adults, and was Minnesota's first pediatric level one trauma center.
 Regions Hospital is a leading full-service private nonprofit hospital, with special programs in heart, cancer, behavioral health, burn, orthopedics, emergency and trauma care.